ask4abid/timely/README.md

 # Timely Flag Explorer

-A modern, modular flag explorer application that allows users to discover flags and detailed information from countries around the world.
+A modern,  a simple clock app to help us stay in sync across time zones.
+You can add favorites and use it on desktop or mobile.

 ## 🌟 Features